Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 • Assign main replenishment days based on where products are displayed in the store to create more focused deliveries that minimize the need for store personnel to unnecessarily move around the store when stacking shelves.

-For example, availability and quality depend on growers’ output.For manufactured goods, suppliers hold stock and fulfill orders as they come in.
-With grown, live products, though, supplier availability can be unpredictable and driven by weather to a high degree, and the actual quality and volume of available product inform what can be sent to stores.
+For example, availability and quality depend on growers’ output.
+For manufactured goods, suppliers hold stock and fulfill orders as they come in.
+With grown, live products, though, supplier availability can be unpredictable and driven by weather to a high degree.
+The actual quality and volume of available product inform what can be sent to stores.
 DIY retailers can turn to a pick-to-zero strategy: supplier orders are based on stores’ replenishment needs, but rather than fixing the amounts to be delivered to each store, you reallocate the supplier delivery to stores upon receipt based on the latest inventory and forecast information.

 Many variables can impact your seasonal inventory needs, so DIY retailers need a replenishment solution that can optimize seasonal products’ availability while reducing residual stock at season’s end.
 This strategy results in increased sales, reduced costs, and higher profitability, transforming seasonal replenishment from a problem into an opportunity.

-Figure 10: In a push-pull-push strategy, inventory is first pushed from DCs to stores through initial allocations.
+Figure 8: In a push-pull-push strategy, inventory is first pushed from DCs to stores through initial allocations.
 As the season progresses, though, inventory is pulled through the supply chain to stores based on store-level demand and inventory levels.
 When the end of the season approaches, DCs must again push inventory to the right stores to clear the inventory before it falls out of season.

 PUSH: Using the forecast and historical sales data, retailers can estimate when the season will start for their various regions.
-While local conditions such as weather fluctuations can be unpredictable, effective use of data enables an agile response when the need arises.
+While local conditions such as weather fluctuations can be unpredictable, effective use of data enables an agile response when needed.
 You can then determine a deadline for when the stock needs to be received in time to prepare for your first sales push.
 Product is allocated— “pushed”—to stores in sufficient quantities to build displays and meet the initial demand when the season begins.
 The rest of the products for the season are kept in a central location.
 After that initial sales spike, you switch to the “pull” stage to replenish stores as sales occur.

-PULL: As sales pick up, replenish stock levels at your individual stores through the “pull” stage, based on the latest store-specific sales data and inventory levels.
-This enables you to respond far more effectively to local conditions such as variations in the weather or a change in competition for an individual store.
+PULL: As sales pick up, replenish stock levels at your individual stores through the “pull” stage based on the latest store-specific sales data and inventory levels.
+This enables you to respond far more effectively to local conditions, such as variations in the weather or a change in competition for an individual store.
 Effective use of the “pull” control ensures that supply is channeled to the right stores at the right time to meet demand, preventing a scenario in which some stores face shortages while others struggle with excessive amounts.
 This also prevents the need for costly store-to-store inventory transfers.

 PUSH: When sales begin to slow, the next “push” phase goes into effect.
 This is the time to start clearing the remaining product out of your central warehouses.
 You should determine when and where to allocate residual stock using continued analysis of store-level sales data, ensuring product goes to stores with the highest sales and no excess inventory.
 An effective system will also help you plan markdowns to optimize profits, especially for items that may fall out of trend and sell poorly next season.
-You should base this stage’s execution on your team’s analysis of location-specific conditions so remaining stock is pushed to stores with the highest likelihood of sales.
+You should base this stage’s execution on your team’s analysis of location-specific conditions, so remaining stock is pushed to stores with the highest likelihood of sales.

 The push-pull-push strategy is very effective when used with historical sales analysis and an accurate forecast.
 While weather can be unpredictable, the forecast will reflect typical seasonal characteristics for each region and location, providing the basis to plan purchasing timing and allocation decisions.